 A. The presumption of legislative good faith requires courts to presume that a legislature acted for legitimate reasons unless there is unmistakable evidence to the contrary.
 The presumption reflects the different roles that legislatures and courts occupy in our federal system.
 Every time legislatures act, they must "exercise the political judgment necessary to balance competing interests."
 Miller, 515 U.S. at 915.
 Disputes about whether laws are "undemocratic and unwise" should remain in the statehouse, not the courthouse.
 Pers.
 Adm'r of Mass. v.
 Feeney, 442 U.S. 256, 280 (1979).
-The presumption of legislative good faith thus safeguards the separation of powers between the States and the federal government by steering federal courts away from the temptation to ascribe bad motives whenever a judge views a legislature's work as bad policy.
+Moreover, "discerning the subjective motivation of those enacting [a] statute is ... almost always an impossible task."
+Edwards v.
+Aguillard, 482 U.S. 578, 636 (1987) (Scalia, J., dissenting).
+The presumption of legislative good faith thus safeguards the separation of powers between the States and the federal government, recognizes the near-impossibility of divining the intent of a multi-member legislative body, and steers federal courts away from the temptation to ascribe bad motives whenever a judge views a legislature's work as bad policy.